MI7J/mangos/sql/additions/readme.txt

     cp 82 - Fix: creatures and totems shouldn't be able to crit with spells.
 Patch provided by PSZ, rsa cp 83 - Fixed spell 56819.
 Patch provided by microbius51 cp 84 - DK ghoul fixed.
+    cp 85 - New group loot system (from Wowka321) part 1